ubports/autopilot/docs/tutorial/advanced_autopilot.rst

 Launching Applications
 ======================

-Applications can be launched inside of a testcase using :meth:`~autopilot.testcase.AutopilotTestCase.launch_test_application`,  :meth:`~autopilot.testcase.AutopilotTestCase.launch_upstart_application`, and  :meth:`~autopilot.testcase.AutopilotTestCase.launch_click_package`.
+Applications can be launched inside of a testcase using the application launcher methods from :class:`~autopilot.testcase.AutopilotTestCase`.
+The exact method required will depend upon the type of application being launched:

+* :meth:`~autopilot.testcase.AutopilotTestCase.launch_test_application`
+* :meth:`~autopilot.testcase.AutopilotTestCase.launch_upstart_application`
+* :meth:`~autopilot.testcase.AutopilotTestCase.launch_click_package`.

 This example shows launching an installed click package from within a test case and returning the application proxy for introspection: ::